chiselko6/scrabble/README.md

 ### Local server

-For the local server the game can use a simple CLI:
+For the local server the game can use an existing CLI:

     $ poetry run python run_cmd.py -h
     usage: scrabble [-h] {host,player} ...